 To solve the issues listed above, we can use Docker to build both the host program and our custom plugins together.
 Using Docker, we are able to use emulated paths.
 This image also contains the source code of the host program.
 This image allows us to build and load the plugins separately from different machines, such as our CI/CD pipeline or a rule compiler as described further down the post.

-In practice, we prepend the following dockerCommands, so that the paths to the go build command.
+In practice, we prepend the following dockerCommands

 // Commands for locally testing with docker.
 Prepended to buildCommands